3 Times When You Need to Contact Your Accountant

-3. You’re planning for the upcoming fiscal year or major business changes.
+3. You’re planning for the upcoming year or expect major business changes.

 Do you need a new financial partner?

 The right accountant can do much more than prepare your records for tax season; they should also be a valuable partner in making your business more profitable over time.
-They should be as familiar or even more familiar with your finances than you are.
-Good accountants can spot errors from month to month and recommend improvements.
+They should be as familiar with your finances as you are so they can spot errors from month to month and recommend improvements.

 If you aren’t getting the kind of financial support you need, finding a new accounting service is the best thing you can do for your business.
 Don’t let fears about the transition hold you back.
 Contrary to popular belief, changing accountants can be easy with the right approach.